mjahmadi/inlineditor/docs/index.md

 <br />

 ### Features
-- Extremely lightweight
+- Extremely lightweight and easy to use
-- Multilingual
+- Minimum dependencies
 - Configurable
 - More than 40 built-in commands
-- Minimum dependencies
+- Multiple instances
+- Multilingual and RTL support
 - Themable

 <br />